How to See the Whitsundays & Great Barrier Reef (even on a budget!)

-Unlike the other islands of Hamilton, Daydream and Long Island which are serviced by regular ferries, Hayman is only accessible by their own private boats.
-This limits your flight options a bit as only Air Whitsundays and one helicopter company service the island.
+Unlike the other islands – Hamilton, Daydream, and Long Island – which are serviced by regular ferries, Hayman is only accessible by their own private boats.
+This limits my flight options a bit because only Air Whitsundays and one helicopter company service the island.

-For once in my life, I was fully prepared to throw some money at the problem.
-Unfortunately, the helicopter flights required a minimum of two passengers and I was just one.
+For once in my life, I’m fully prepared to throw some money at the problem.
+Unfortunately, the helicopter flights require a minimum of two passengers and I’m just one.

-Luckily, there was one other guest who was interested in doing a flight and looking to pair up with someone.
-Thankfully, I was able to coordinate with him and get the flight over the Great Barrier Reef and Whitehaven Beach scheduled for the following day.
+Luckily, there is one other guest interested in doing a flight and looking to pair up with someone.
+I coordinate with him and get the flight over the Great Barrier Reef and Whitehaven Beach booked for tomorrow.

-Satisfied that I had a good plan in place for my final day, I retired to the pool to become one with a lounge chair for the rest of the afternoon.
+Satisfied that I have a good plan in place for my final day, I retire to the pool to become one with a lounge chair for the rest of the afternoon.